Eczbek/xieite/docs/units/lengths.md

 constexpr std::ratio<201168, 1000000> link;
 constexpr std::ratio<50292, 10000> rod;
 ```
-The namespace `gcufl::units::lengths` is a colletion of ratios of metric to imperial lengths.
+The namespace `xieite::units::lengths` is a colletion of ratios of metric to imperial lengths.